WHAT IS ANOREXIA NERVOSA?

 - Be kind and respectful to others rather than judgmental.

-There are a variety of homeopathic medicines available to treat anorexia nervosa along with counselling therapy such as: lycopodium, iodum, china, alumina, picric acid, cina etc.
+There are a variety of homeopathic medicines available to treat anorexia nervosa along with counseling therapy such as lycopodium, iodum, china, alumina, picric acid, cina, etc.

 DO’S AND DON'TS

 - Helping people understand the unrealistic nature of media representations of excessive thinness as beautiful is one way to help prevent anorexia.

 - Seek medical help as soon as possible.

 - Practice meditation daily.